Employment discrimination law in the United States: Government employees

+Title VII also applies to state, federal, local and other public employees.
 Employees of federal and state governments have additional protections against employment discrimination.

 The Civil Service Reform Act of 1978 prohibits discrimination in federal employment on the basis of conduct that does not affect job performance.
 The Office of Personnel Management has interpreted this as prohibiting discrimination on the basis of sexual orientation.
 In June 2009, it was announced that the interpretation would be expanded to include gender identity.

+Additionally, public employees retain their First Amendment rights, whereas private employers have the right to limits employees' speech in certain ways.
+Public employees retain their First Amendment rights insofar as they are speaking as a private citizen (not on behalf of their employer), they are speaking on a matter of public concern, and their speech is not interfering with their job.

+Federal employees who have employment discrimination claims, such as postal workers of the United States Postal Service (USPS) must sue in the proper federal jurisdiction, which poses a different set of issues for plaintiffs.